precision senior marketing

 Medicare Supplement Information

-A Medigap policy is health insurance sold by private insurance companies to fill the "gaps" in Original Medicare Plan coverage.
+A Medicare Supplement (Medigap) policy is health insurance sold by private insurance companies to fill the "gaps" in Original Medicare Plan coverage.
 Medigap policies help pay some of the health care costs that the Original Medicare Plan doesn't cover.
 If you are in the Original Medicare Plan and have a Medigap policy, then Medicare and your Medigap policy will pay both their shares of covered health care costs.

 Generally, when you buy a Medigap policy you must have Medicare Part A and Part B. You will have to pay the monthly Medicare Part B premium.
 In addition, you will have to pay a premium to the Medigap insurance company.
 You and your spouse must each buy separate Medigap policies.
 Your Medigap policy won't cover any health care costs for your spouse.